You can save captured packets by using the→ or → menu items. You can choose which packets to save and which file format to be used.

 |Wireshark can convert file formats|

-You can convert capture files from one format to another by reading in a capture file and writing it out using a different format.
+You can convert capture files from one format to another by opening a capture and saving it as a different format.

 Wireshark can save the packet data in its native file format (pcapng) and in the file formats of other protocol analyzers so other tools can read the capture data.